exonumia-cc/exonumia/docs/int/en/books/21-lessons/book.md

 # 21 Lessons
 #### What I've Learned from Falling Down the Bitcoin Rabbit Hole

-<center>"Oh, you foolish Alice" she said again, "how can you learn lessons in here?
+<center v-pre>"Oh, you foolish Alice" she said again, "how can you learn lessons in here?
 Why, there's hardly room for you, and no room at all for any lesson-books!</center>

 > “I highly recommend this book.
 If you’re new to bitcoin, buy it on Amazon.
 If you’re a Hodler, read the book online and send bitcoin directly* to Gigi.” - Minimal Structure